 I took plenty snacks and drinks in my rucksack, so the waiting was comfy, luxurious and munchy.
-Next time I’ll take some poncho or sheet to break the human outline – see if that fools the voëls (birds).
+Next time I’ll take some poncho or dark sheet to break the human outline – see if that fools the voëls.

 We stayed two nights in the Birders Cottage in Ngoye.
 Perfect for getting up at five every morning and getting straight into the forest at first light.
-Saw and heard lots of birds which I’d seen before but had written BVD next to them (“better view desired”).
-And yes, Aitch-in-the-clouds, I did the see the barbet, so laid that bogey-bird to rest!
+Saw and heard lots of birds which I’d seen before but had written BVD next to them (“better view desired”) and one great lifer.
+Yes, Aitch-in-the-clouds, I did the see the barbet, so I laid that bogey-bird to rest!

 At St Lucia we got into the forest at dawn, too, then walked on to the mouth of the estuary by 6.30am and low tide.
 Waders and terns remain confusing to me, and the sooty tern Sakhamuzi hoped to spot had trekked back to Mozambique.
 Pity, as it’s one of the easier ones to ID.
 Oh, well, as the baby tern said to the mother tern: Can I have a baby brother?
-Certainly, said the mother tern to the baby tern: “One good tern deserves another”.
+Certainly, said the mother tern: ‘One good tern deserves another.’

 Bruce Soutar wrote: Pete eye think this is a compliment – from Rooooth Garland: